saxenalab-neuro/muSim/README.md

 ## Installation

+We highly recommend a linux system for easy installation.

 First you will need to install Mujoco (older version).
 Please make sure that Anaconda as well as git are also installed on your system.